 5. Critter Pops Fun Rabbit Chew Treats

-Perhaps the most unique treat that we tested, the Ware Critter Pops Fun Chew Treats are made entirely of puffed rice and shaped into long, crispy tubes.
+Perhaps the most unique treat that we tested, the Critter Pops Fun Rabbit Chew Treats are made entirely of puffed rice and shaped into long, crispy tubes.
 Though they provide no added nutritional value to your rabbit’s diet, they can be an easy way to help them keep their teeth clean and trimmed to size.

 The downside of these colorful treats is the very source of that color — food dyes.
 Though they are rated as food safe, some rabbits have been known to experience upset stomachs from consuming the FD&C Red No. 40 found in the Ware Critter Pops.
 Introduce them into your rabbit’s diet slowly and monitor closely for any gastrointestinal distress.

 Made primarily of wheat and corn flour, sweetened and colored with carrots and alfalfa, the Vitakraft Slims with Carrot Rabbit Treats should become an occasional treat at most.
 While rabbits love their crunchy texture and sweet vegetable flavor, there are too many filler ingredients to make them a healthy regular addition to your rabbit’s diet.

 Thankfully, Vitakraft has fortified these treats with additional vitamins and minerals to offset their unhealthy grains.
 This makes them a slightly better option for your rabbit’s diet, but that shouldn’t be taken to mean that they can become a daily foodstuff as the manufacturer suggests.

 7. Peter’s Apple Slices Small Animal Nature Treats